 What are the limitations of a reserve study?

 A reserve study will not provide an exact recommendation on how and when to complete a capital project.
 As a budgetary tool, the reserve study puts capital projects on your radar.
-Nobody knows for certain when a future capital project will need to be completed, and the reserve study should not be the sole documentation that drives the timing of structural repairs.
-Associations should hire a specialist to conduct regular inspections to document the rate of deterioration and develop a scope of work and timeline for repair.
-Furthermore, the reserve study is based on visual observation and is non-invasive in nature.
+Nobody knows for certain when a future capital project will be needed, and the reserve study should not be the sole driver of the timing of structural repairs.
+Associations should hire a specialist to conduct regular inspections to document deterioration rates and to develop a scope of work and a repair timeline.
+Furthermore, the reserve study is based on visual observation and is non-invasive.
 Whereas a supplemental inspection by a specialist can deploy invasive testing, if warranted, to determine a precise scope of work.